Thief: Deadly Shadows: Production

 Visiting Ion Storm in May 2001, Chuck Osborn of PC Gamer US reported that Thief III had "just barely" started production.
 The same voice actor, Stephen Russell, was selected for the lead character, Garrett.
 Unlike the original two titles, Deadly Shadows was developed simultaneously for Windows and the Xbox.
 The game is powered by a heavily modified and tweaked version of Unreal Engine 2, which Ion Storm had previously used in Deus Ex: Invisible War.
 The engine made considerable improvements to both the lighting and sound engines, two important elements of Thief's core gameplay.
 For the first time in the series, the player was able to hide in shadows that could dynamically move based on adjacent light sources.
 The sound propagation system found in Deadly Shadows allowed for more subtle variances in determining whether the player could be heard by enemies, based on architecture of a room, presence of doors and windows, the material said doors and windows were constructed of, and whether those doors and windows were open or closed.

-Ion Storm decided not to entitle the game Thief III for fear that it would alienate gamers who had never played the previous two titles.
+Ion Storm decided not to call the game Thief III for fear that it would alienate those who had never played the previous two titles.
 It is the last game produced by Ion Storm before its demise in February 2005.